 - Who’s clinical and research clients might benefit the most from the new knowledge and skills of the applicant and their colleagues.

-Applications will be reviewed, discussed and scored by the Committee members, with a final decision made by the end of August.
-Applicants will be notified by 31 August 2021.
+Applications will be reviewed, discussed and scored by the Committee members, with a final decision made by the end of January 2022.
+Applicants will be notified by early February 2022.

 If you face any issues in submitting your application, accessing the portal or have any other questions, please contact; email@example.com